commitizen/cz-cli/README.md

 *  full relative file names
 *  absolute paths.

-Please note that in previous version of Commitizen we used czConfig. **czConfig has been deprecated** and you should migrate to the new format before Commitizen 3.0.0.
+Please note that in previous version of Commitizen we used czConfig. **czConfig has been removed** from Commitizen 3.0.0.

 #### Optional: Install and run Commitizen locally